-Declaration by the Prime Minister of Canada and the President of the United States of America regarding the establishing of a Permanent Joint Board on Defence made on August 18, 1940.
+Declaration by the Prime Minister of Canada and the President of the United States of America regarding the establishing of a Permanent Joint Board on Defense made on August 18, 1940.

-The Prime Minister and the President have discussed the mutual problems of defence in relation to the safety of Canada and the United States.
+The Prime Minister and the President have discussed the mutual problems of defense in relation to the safety of Canada and the United States.

-It has been agreed that a Permanent Joint Board on Defence shall be set up at once by the two countries.
+It has been agreed that a Permanent Joint Board on Defense shall be set up at once by the two countries.

-This Permanent Joint Board on Defence shall commence immediate studies relating to sea, land, and air problems including personnel and material.
+This Permanent Joint Board on Defense shall commence immediate studies relating to sea, land, and air problems including personnel and material.

-It will consider in the broad sense the defence of the north half of the Western Hemisphere.
+It will consider in the broad sense the defense of the north half of the Western Hemisphere.

-The Permanent Joint Board on Defence will consist of four or five members from each country, most of them from the services.
+The Permanent Joint Board on Defense will consist of four or five members from each country, most of them from the services.
 It will meet shortly.

 The idea of the U.S. and Canada working together on mutual defense issues initially drew a sharp rebuke from England’s Prime Minister Winston Churchill who saw the “Ogdensburg Agreement” as Canada’s first step away from its historic relationship that relied solely on Great Britain for its defense.